pgenergy/docs/src/content/docs/sensors/v1/overview.md

 ![Installation of analog electricity meter sensor](/src/assets/sensors/v1/analog_sensor_installation.jpg)
 :::note
-The image above is just a demo image without duct tape.
-In production, the meter will mostly not lay down on some table.
+The image above is just a demonstration image without duct tape.
+In production, the meter will not be placed on a table.
 :::